-Too skint to see the wonders of the world?
-How about a staycation exploring the worldly wonders that exist in our fair city instead?
+You may not be able to see the wonders of the world for a while, but how about a staycation exploring the worldly wonders that exist in our fair city instead?
 There is more to London tourism than Buckingham Palace, museums and Oxford Street.
 Not that experiencing these places don’t have their place (except, perhaps Oxford Street), but even the born-Londoner hasn’t ‘seen it all’.

-In fact, London’s architecture, venues and outdoor spaces are a portal to far off lands (and times!) to give you a sense of global adventure close to home.
-Venture beyond Zone 2, and it is possible to see wildlife outside of the zoo, visit shrines, temples and wander through tropical plant life, magical caves, check out vineyards you can even go to the beach!
+In fact, London’s architecture, venues and outdoor spaces are a portal to far-off lands (and times!) to give you a sense of global adventure close to home.
+Venture beyond Zone 2, and it is possible to see wildlife outside of the zoo, visit shrines and temples, wander through tropical plantlife and magical caves, check out vineyards—and you can even go to the beach!
 So swap your passport for an Oyster Card and prepare to go around the world in 80 postcodes … sort of.

-The Wild West:
+The Wild West

 The Victorian glass structure Palm House is the most iconic part of the site.
-Inside, explore a tropical array of rare plants from Africa, Asia and the Pacific so you can navigate your way past cocoa plants, papaya plants, rubber plants and much more natural splendour.
+Inside, you can see a tropical array of rare plants from Africa, Asia and the Pacific—navigate your way past cocoa plants, papaya plants, rubber plants and much more natural splendour.

-In the gardens themselves, free from the great glass greenhouses take a walk through the bamboo garden to see over 1000 bamboo species from China, Japan, the Himalayas and America, and visit Minka House, a traditional Japanese farmhouse.
+In the gardens themselves, free from the great glass greenhouses, take a walk through the bamboo garden to see over 1000 bamboo species from China, Japan, the Himalayas and America, and visit Minka House, a traditional Japanese farmhouse.

 London Wetland Centre